Stan Musial: 1955–1959

 Musial signed one of the first $100,000 contracts in NL history on January 29, 1958.
 (According to Baseball Almanac, Hank Greenberg was the first with Pittsburgh in 1947.)
 He started fast, batting .374, with 4 HR, and 16 RBI in May.
 Although he had wished to reach the 3,000-hit milestone in St. Louis, it ended up being a pinch-hit, sixth inning RBI double at Chicago's Wrigley Field on May 13, making him the eighth major league player to reach the mark.
 Roughly 1,000 fans met him at St. Louis Union Station that evening.
 Musial ended a solid 1958 season batting .337, third in the NL, but for the first time since his illness plagued “appendicitis“ season of 1955 he failed to lead the league in a significant offensive category (for only the second time in his career).
-His prime was finally behind him.

 Finishing the season in sixth place, the Cardinals embarked on an exhibition tour of Japan, winning 14 of 16 games against top players from the Central and Pacific Japanese Leagues.

 Taking a new approach to preparation for the 1959 season, the 38 year-old Musial was given permission to report late to spring training so that he might conserve his energy for the long season ahead.
 Musial, at 6 ft tall, had maintained a weight of around 175 lb throughout his career.
 He reported to spring training approximately 10 lb overweight and in substandard physical condition.
 He began the season with one hit in 15 at-bats.
-Despite his early offensive struggles, he single-handedly spoiled potential no-hitters on April 16 and 19.
-A game-winning home run on May 7 made him the first major league player ever with 400 home runs and 3,000 hits, a significant achievement not merely reflecting the game’s 20th century transition from a “dead ball“ era of many hits and little power to a “live ball“ one of both, but of Musial’s exceptional combination of skills.
+Despite his early offensive struggles, he spoiled potential no-hitters on April 16 and 19.
+A game-winning home run on May 7 made him the first major league player ever with 400 home runs and 3,000 hits,.